Sitemap

 Import-Certificate -CertStoreLocation cert:\LocalMachine\AuthRoot -FilePath ".\MyRootCA.cer

 Step 5.
-Now the following commands will configure Password Server to use this new certificate.
+Configure Password Server to use the new site certificate.

-• Note: if you are using IIS, you will also need to import the certificate into IIS for the site.
+• Note: if you are using IIS, you will also need to import the certificate into IIS - in the website site bindings.

-• "MyPPassSite.org", replace with your certificate name (CN name)
+• "MyPPassSite.org", replace with your site certificate name (CN name)

 • "63DF81FF0024F...", replace with the resulting Thumbprint value (step 2)